Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/talks.md

 ---

-**Elucidating image Representation in a UNet diffusion model denoiser**
+**Elucidating the Representation of Images Within an Unconditional Diffusion Model Denoiser**
 <!-- June 2025 - our lab meeting-->
-- Center for Computational Mathematics reading group, Flatiron Institute, New York -- Jun 2025
+- Center for Computational Mathematics Reading Group, Flatiron Institute, New York -- Jun 2025
 - CSAIL, MIT -- May 2025

 <!--**image priors**